Transparency and Ethics

-As a member of Medicines Australia, the industry association representing discovery driven pharmaceutical companies, Janssen is committed to being open and transparent in its support of healthcare professionals (“HCPs”) and health care organisations (“HCOs”).
-This means we publish information when we provide a Reportable Payment or Transfer of Value to HCPs, sponsor meetings HCPs attend, or provide support to HCOs.
+As a member of Medicines Australia, the industry association representing discovery driven pharmaceutical companies, Janssen is committed to being open and transparent in its support of healthcare professionals (“HCPs”) and health consumer organisations (“HCOs”).
+This means we publish information when we provide Reportable Payments or Transfers of Value to HCPs, sponsor meetings HCPs attend, or provide support to HCOs.

 Transparency in support of Healthcare Professionals

 Reportable Payments or Transfers of Value are: